 - A court order, signed by a judge, granting you custody of the child; or - A court order, signed by a judge, granting you standby guardianship of the child, pursuant to D.C.
+Code §

+16-4801-4810; or

-Code § 16-4801-4810; or - A decree, signed by a judge, stating that you have adopted the child.
+• A decree, signed by a judge, stating that you have adopted the child.

-Or, if none of the above exist, then you can use one of the alternative methods listed below plus complete the checklist contained on the application form which indicates why the parents are unable to care for the child(ren):
+Or, if none of the above exist, then you can complete the checklist contained on the application form which indicates why the parents are unable to care for the child(ren), and also provide one of the following alternative pieces of evidence to confirm for us your caregiver status with the child:

-- Records showing that the applicant enrolled the child in school during the most recent school year or that the applicant is the primary educational contact for the child; or - Immunizations or medical records, no more than two years old, indicating that the applicant is tending to the child's medical needs; or - Proof that the applicant has been receiving SSI or TANF for the child for at least the last six months; or - A letter from any legal, medical, military, law enforcement, social service or other similar professional, or the applicant's landlord describing the applicant's status in caring for the child.
+- Records showing that the applicant enrolled the child in school during the most recent school year or that the applicant is the primary educational contact for the child; or - Immunizations or medical records, no more than two years old, indicating that the applicant is tending to the child's medical needs; or - Proof that the applicant has been receiving SSI or TANF for the child; or - A notarized letter from any legal, medical, military, law enforcement, social service or other similar professional, or the applicant's landlord describing the applicant's status in caring for the child.